-There is a great animated movie, A Bug’s Life, which tells the story of a hard-working group of oppressed Ants and their oppressive “leaders”, the Grasshoppers.
+There is a great animated movie, A Bug’s Life, a play on one of Aesop’s Fables, The Ant and the Grasshopper, which tells the story of a hard-working group of oppressed Ants and their oppressive “leaders”, the Grasshoppers.
 From time eternal, the Ants work hard every year growing food but when it comes time for the harvest they must set aside a substantial offering for the Grasshoppers who, after spending the growing season vacationing, fly in to claim their “fair share”.
 If ever there was a story about slaves and their masters, or of the tax payers and the tax consumers, this is it.
 In any event, it is instructive in understanding the concept of “crowding out”.
-In particular, the crowding out of private investments, and ultimately of wealth, in favor of public or government “investments”.
+In particular, the crowding out of private investments, and ultimately of wealth, in favor of public or State government “investments”.

 The Ants work all year gathering sticks, 1,000 of them (their savings or wealth), to build new housing.
 Unexpectedly, the Grasshoppers fly in and take every last stick to build a palace for El Presidente Grasshopper.
 The palace is part of a “public infrastructure” plan to bring glory to the nation.
 When all is said and done, El Presidente has a palace, and the Ants have no new houses.
-That’s called crowding out and it doesn’t matter, incidentally, if the sticks are stolen, “taxed” or borrowed.
-As folks like to say, “the debt doesn’t have to be repaid”.
+That’s called crowding out and it doesn’t matter, incidentally, if the sticks are stolen, “taxed”, or borrowed.
 Even if the sticks will be repaid, good luck on that, at a minimum the Ants will not have access to their savings, or their new houses, for quite a while.
 This is not part of the movie mind you, but there is a parallel concept between the crowding out of food consumption and the crowding out of savings and ultimately the investment of that savings.
 Any time a government confiscates taxpayer savings or property for infrastructure, military spending, space programs, research, etc., they are “spending” resources not available for private use.
-This, in turn, reduces private wealth.
+Contrary to popular belief this, in turn, reduces private wealth.

 During the Reagan years, for example, spending human and natural resources on building missile systems, etc., instead of housing, crowded out private investment and decreased the amount of housing and other consumer goods available for the citizens to enjoy.
 How about a current example?
 I actually drive a lot and from what I can tell, the infrastructure is incredible.
 President Trump, though, would like to